 Envato Elements suits me well and most of the time I use it for inspiration and research.
-It’s my go to spot when a project has a quick turn around.
+It’s my go to spot when a project has a quick turnaround.
 It helps me find things fast.
-I can search using keywords and find a assets to spark ideas.
+I can search using keywords and find assets to spark ideas.

 The cost is decent if you purchase the yearly plan.
-With a monthly plan though, you pay double.
-It’s easy to use and I’ve never had any licensing issues.
+With a monthly plan, though, you pay double.
+It’s easy to use and I’ve had no licensing issues.
 So yeah, it’s a permanent part of the stack and I’ll continue to use it.
 It’s worth the money and I like to contribute to other creator and designers.

 Adobe Creative Cloud

-When they were founded in 1983, they knew something.
+When they began in 1983, they knew something.
 Historically, Adobe has built digital media tools for content creation.
 They are actually the makers of the Portable Document Format.
-Something we all use toady.
+Something we all use today.

 Speaking of today, Adobe Creative Cloud is by far the best one stop shop for content of all kinds.
-It’s pretty much the standard for digital design and development professionals.
+It’s the standard for digital design and development professionals.

 Why I Use It